roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-02 ****** bydlsloan© She returned the lusty looks from men and critical frowns from women with the same glowing smile that had earned her compliments all her life.
+She returned the lusty looks from men and critical frowns from women with the same glowing smile that had earned her compliments all her life.
 She looked right back into their eyes with her own shimmering jewels, trusting the pretty, confident, light-up-the-room face that had always been her best feature.
 Of course, a lot of the looks were going to what most of the guys considered her best features -- her ass and her legs.
 They were displayed brilliantly in this outfit and most of the men didn't even try to hide their obvious interest and appreciation.

  Nelson was smiling, nodding to familiar faces, leading Valarie to the bar.
 He got them both a drink and they continued mingling.
 They bumped into acquaintances and he introduced Valarie with pride in his voice, treating her with all the respect of a princess.
 A star, Valarie reminded herself, be a star.
 She greeted everyone with her sparkling eyes and warm smile, shaking hands and complimenting other women on their glamorous dresses.
 She was witty, charming and graceful.